c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ## 2) Non configurable and configurable macros.

 Let us first consider non configurable macros.
-After we are done discussing them, we will then turn our attention to configurable macros.
+After we are done discussing them, we will turn our attention to configurable macros.